Trudeau: Residential schools part of Canada's colonial past | Education

 Chief Rosanne Casimir of the Tk'emlups te Secwepemc First Nation in British Columbia said the remains of 215 children were confirmed last month with the help of ground-penetrating radar.

-“Saying sorry for the tragedies of the past is not enough,” Trudeau said in an emergency debate in Parliament.
-“It is not enough for the children who died, for their families, or for survivors and communities.
-Only with our actions can we choose a better path.”
+“Children should never have been sent to those so-called schools - places where they were separated from their families and their communities, places where they faced terrible loneliness, places where they suffered unthinkable abuse,” Trudeau said in an emergency debate in Parliament.

+“That is the fault of Canada.''
 From the 19th century until the 1970s, more than 150,000 First Nations children were required to attend state-funded Christian schools as part of a program to assimilate them into Canadian society.
 They were forced to convert to Christianity and not allowed to speak their native languages.
 Many were beaten and verbally abused, and up to 6,000 are said to have died.

 The Canadian government apologised in Parliament in 2008 and admitted that physical and sexual abuse in the schools was rampant.
 Many students recalled being beaten for speaking their native languages.
 They also lost touch with their parents and customs.